telerik/winforms-docs/buttons/button/customizing-appearance/themes.md

 position: 2
 ---

+# Themes

-This help article will demonstrate a step by step tutorial how to customize the ControlDeafult theme for __RadButton__
+This help article will demonstrate a step by step tutorial how to customize the ControlDefault theme for __RadButton__

 1. Open [VisualStyleBuilder]({%slug winforms/tools/visual-style-builder%}).